ipenas-cl/Tempo-Lang/tools/README.md

 ## Installation

-All tools are included with Tempo installation and accessible via:
+All tools are included with Chronos installation and accessible via:
 ```bash
 tempo <tool> [options]
 ```